AvansETI/farmbot/README.md

 char *dev_id = "****";
 char *pwd = "****";
 ```
+The dev_id and password are used to connect the WEMOS to the internet
 ```CPP
 char *mqttAdress = "****";
 char *mqttUserName = "*****";
 char *mqttPassword = "*****";
 ```
+This information is used for the MQTT data transition.
+A server is hosted on the broker, where the data is being send to from the sensor This data will then be accessible on a specific topic.
+For more information about MQTT, check out [MQTT.org](https://mqtt.org/)
 ```CPP
 char *farmbot_id = "device_0";
 char *receiveTopic = "sensor/device_0/controls";
 char *sendTopic = "sensor/device_0/measurement";
 ```
+These are the topics that the data is being send and listened to.
+The Farmbot_id needs to correspond with the Farmbot id of where the rest API is connected to.

 ## Communication